awsdocs/amazon-vpc-user-guide/doc_source/what-is-amazon-vpc.md

 To use AWS PrivateLink, create an interface VPC endpoint for a service in your VPC\.
 This creates an elastic network interface in your subnet with a private IP address that serves as an entry point for traffic destined to the service\.
 For more information, see [VPC Endpoints](vpc-endpoints.md)\.

-![\[Using an interface endpoint to access an AWS service\]](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/images/vpc-endpoint-privatelink-diagram.png)
+![\[Using an interface endpoint to access an AWS service\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/vpc-endpoint-privatelink-diagram.png)

  You can create your own AWS PrivateLink\-powered service \(endpoint service\) and enable other AWS customers to access your service\.
 For more information, see [VPC Endpoint Services \(AWS PrivateLink\)](endpoint-service.md)\.

 ## How to Get Started with Amazon VPC<a name="howto"></a>

-To get a hands\-on introduction to Amazon VPC, complete the exercise [Getting Started with Amazon VPC](GetStarted.md)\.
-The exercise guides you through the steps to create a nondefault VPC with a public subnet, and to launch an instance into your subnet\.
+To get a hands\-on introduction to Amazon VPC, complete [Getting Started with Amazon VPC](vpc-getting-started.md)\.
+This exercise guides you through the steps to create a nondefault VPC with a public subnet, and to launch an instance into your subnet\.

 If you have a default VPC, and you want to get started launching instances into your VPC without performing any additional configuration on your VPC, see [Launching an EC2 Instance into Your Default VPC](default-vpc.md#launching-into)\.

 To learn about the basic scenarios for Amazon VPC, see [Scenarios and Examples](VPC_Scenarios.md)\.
 You can configure your VPC and subnets in other ways to suit your needs\.

 The following table lists related resources that you might find useful as you work with this service\.